Elise Testone: Early life

-Elise Testone was born to LuAnne and Victor Testone, both of Italian ancestry.
+Elise Testone was born on July 29, 1983, to LuAnne and Victor Testone, both of Italian ancestry.
 She grew up in Kinnelon, New Jersey, and got her first job making sandwiches at Taste of Reality, a local deli.
 At the age of 13, Testone took lessons with New York City vocal coach Judy Hages.
 After graduating from Kinnelon High School in 2001, Testone attended Coastal Carolina University in Conway, South Carolina, earning a bachelor's degree in music in 2005.

 In 2006, Testone moved to Charleston, South Carolina and began collaborating with local rock, pop, funk, and soul musicians, while writing her own blues and jazz songs.
 In a November 2008 interview, Testone said she worked at PawPurri for Pets in the mornings.
 In the afternoons, she was a vocal coach at Music Unlimited in Mount Pleasant, South Carolina.
 In the evenings, she performed regularly at restaurants and clubs in Charleston, South Carolina.
 Testone performs solo and with several Charleston groups, including The Freeloaders, James Brown Dance Party, and Slanguage.
 In October 2011, Testone and her band, The Freeloaders, won the Funk/Soul/R&B Artist of the Year award in the Charleston City Paper’s Music issue.
 Testone received additional recognition from the Charleston City Paper in 2011, winning the staff pick for Best Tribute for Elise Testone's James Brown Dance Party.

 Testone has performed as an opening act for various other artists, including Snoop Dogg, Nappy Roots, Seven Mary Three, and Kevin Costner and Modern West.
 She can play the piano, guitar, drums, tambourine and cello.
 Her favorite artists are Bonnie Raitt, Michael Jackson and Jimi Hendrix.
 Other musical influences include B.B.
 King, Tori Amos, Erykah Badu, Jewel and Lauryn Hill.